louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 ### Buprenorphine (Butrans) [^ba960f29].
 FDA (2024).
 Medium credibility.

 Warnings and precautions regarding the use of buprenorphine TD (also known as Brixadi, Butrans, Belbuca, Buprenex, Probuphine, Sublocade):
-- Fever: use caution exposing the application site and surrounding area to direct external heat sources.
+- **Fever**: use caution exposing the application site and surrounding area to direct external heat sources.
-- Opioid-induced respiratory depression: use caution in patients with a history of respiratory depression.
+- **Opioid-induced respiratory depression**: use caution in patients with a history of respiratory depression.
-- Scleroderma: use caution in patients with a history of keloid formation or connective tissue disease.
+- **Scleroderma**: use caution in patients with a history of keloid formation or connective tissue disease.
-- Skin infections: use caution Incomplete or wrong insertion.
+- **Skin infections**: use caution Incomplete or wrong insertion.

 ---

 ### Buprenorphine (Brixadi) [^c275afc1].
 FDA (2025).
 Medium credibility.

 Regarding the use of buprenorphine SC (also known as Brixadi, Butrans, Belbuca, Buprenex, Probuphine, Sublocade) in patients with chronic liver disease, any severity:

 - Use acceptable.
 - No dose adjustment required.